 Is F75 The Only Vaillant Error Code?

 F75 is just one of several different error codes that might show up on a Vaillant boiler.
 If you’re having problems with your boiler, there may be an error code or there may not.
-If you do see one, you should tell us which error code you see when you call us.
+If you do see one, you should tell us which error code you see when you call us we may even be able to fix it during a Vaillant boiler service.
 We can then be prepared for the right type of repair when we come out to visit your property and rectify your system.
 You can be confident that we’re a team of highly trained, experienced boiler engineers, so you can rest assured your boiler will be in safe hands if you contact us.

 Could I Fix This Fault Code Myself?